kennyhyun/thumbolidator/README.md

 ## Todos and limitations

+- Paging `.thumboldate` files
   - There is a maximum number of images in the directory
+- build `jpegtran` binary using gyp
-- jpegtran bin runs only in linux/mac and might not run in some environment
+  - currently runs only in Linux/Mac and might not run in some environment
 - Needs a web-server setting to return `.thumbolidate` file for the directory
+- Cannot remove memoized cache
+  - To manage cache for memory usage

 ## License